apache/sling-site/src/main/jbake/content/documentation/bundles/dynamic-includes.md

 ## Introduction

-The purpose of the module presented here is to replace dynamic generated components (eg. current time or foreign exchange rates) with server-side include tag (eg. [SSI](http://httpd.apache.org/docs/current/howto/ssi.html) or [ESI](http://www.w3.org/TR/esi-lang)).
-Therefore the dispatcher is able to cache the whole page but dynamic components are generated and included with every request.
-Components to include are chosen in filter configuration using `resourceType` attribute.
+This module introduces a Servlet Filter that replaces dynamic components (eg. current time or foreign exchange rates) with server-side include tags (eg. [SSI](http://httpd.apache.org/docs/current/howto/ssi.html) or [ESI](http://www.w3.org/TR/esi-lang)).
+Thanks to this approach, the whole page can be cached by the Dispatcher or a Content Delivery Network while dynamic components are generated and included with every request.
+Components to include in this manner are specified by `resourceType` in the filter's configuration.

-When the filter intercepts request for a component with given `resourceType`, it'll return a server-side include tag (eg. `<!--#include virtual="/path/to/resource" -->` for Apache server).
-However the path is extended by new selector (`nocache` by default).
-This is required because filter has to know when to return actual content.
+When the filter intercepts a request for a component with a matching `resourceType`, it'll return a server-side include tag (eg. `<!--#include virtual="/path/to/resource" -->` when the Apache HTTP server with `mod_include` is used).
+However, an additional selector (`nocache` by default) is inserted into the path.
+This serves as a marker for the filter, instructing it to return actual content.

-Components don't have to be modified in order to use this module (or even aware of its existence).
-It's servlet filter, installed as an OSGi bundle and it can be enabled, disabled or reconfigured without touching CQ installation.
+Components don't have to be modified in order to use this module (or even be aware of its existence).
+It's a Servlet Filter, installed as an OSGi bundle and it can be enabled, disabled or reconfigured at runtime.

 ## Prerequisites

-* CQ / Apache Sling 2
+* AEM / Apache Sling 2+
 * Maven 2.x, 3.x

 ## Installation